tgenman/STEM_vault/notes/math/graphs/Neighbourhood in graph (N).md

 TARGET DECK: math::graph
 START
 math_complex
-TITLE: Neighbours
+FRONT: Neighbours
-DESCRIPTION: Two [[Adjacent in graph|adjacent vertices]] are referred to as neighbours of each other.
+BACK: Two [[Adjacent in graph|adjacent vertices]] are referred to as neighbours of each other.
 FORMULA:
 ADDITIONAL:
 ID: 1699164787998